What is a URETHRAL STRICTURE

 - Follow-Up procedures

-4 months after the surgical procedure, a follow up appointment is recommended to undergo a Urethroscopy to view the healed area, check for the enhances in before and after ability and confirm the changes that have taken place in their urethra.
+4 months after the surgical procedure, a follow-up appointment is recommended to undergo a Urethroscopy to view the healed area, check for the enhances in before and after ability and confirm the changes that have taken place in their urethra.

-If there is any further treatment required, on recommendation of our doctors, the patient and doctor will address these and evaluate the best way forward for this.
+If there is any further treatment required, on the recommendation of our doctors, the patient and doctor will address these and evaluate the best way forward for this.

 I am suffering from a Urethral Stricture, what should I do next?